Walking

 The summit of Pen-Y-Ghent mountain in Yorkshire

-Brontë Waterfalls Circular
+Brontë Waterfall Circular

 A bench on the side of the trail along the Bronte Way in Yorkshire

 In the depths of Brontë Country is a lovely 3.5-mile walk around Penistone Hill Country Park.
 Wending through beautiful landscapes surrounding Stanbury village in West Yorkshire, it invites you to retrace the famous footsteps of the Brontë sisters and take in some of the area’s highlights.
 From the Brontë waterfall and the Brontë bridge, to the Lower Laithe Reservoir, there is beauty at every turn.
-That said, if you fancy something a little more challenging, you can also pick up sections of the Brontë Way, a long-distance trail cutting through the Pennine Hills.
-Calling to the seasoned and the game, this rambling 44-mile trail encourages all generations of walkers to pull on a pair of sturdy boots and head out into the fresh Yorkshire air.
+That said, if you are seeking something a little more challenging, you can also pick up sections of the Brontë Way, a long-distance trail cutting through the Pennine Hills.
+Calling to the seasoned and the game, this rambling 44-mile trail encourages all generations of walkers to adorn a pair of sturdy boots and head out into the fresh Yorkshire air.

 Flamborough Head